widecoin-project/widecore-node/docs/upgrade.md

 ### Configuration Options

-- The `bitcoin.conf` file in will need to be updated to include additional indexes *(see below)*.
+- The `widecoin.conf` file in will need to be updated to include additional indexes *(see below)*.
-- The `datadir` option is now a part of `bitcoind` spawn configuration, and there is a new option to connect to multiple bitcoind processes (Please see [Bitcoin Service Docs](services/bitcoind.md) for more details).
-The services `db` and `address` are now a part of the `bitcoind` service.
+- The `datadir` option is now a part of `widecoind` spawn configuration, and there is a new option to connect to multiple widecoind processes (Please see [Bitcoin Service Docs](services/widecoind.md) for more details).
+The services `db` and `address` are now a part of the `widecoind` service.
 Here is how to update `bitcore-node.json` configuration options:

 **Before**:
 ```json